Linear Temporal Public Announcement Logic: a new perspective for reasoning about the knowledge of multi-classifiers: Public Announcement Logic

 \section{Public Announcement Logic}

 In this section, we are going to introduce a logical model for interpreting single-framed data.
-Following each step of the development of the model, an application of such a model was represented.
 The epistemic model is based on an extension of PAL that is mentioned in \cite{HoseinpourDehkordi2020}.
-It will be applied to extract knowledge from a single-framed data (i.e., an image).
+It will be applied to extract knowledge from single-framed data (i.e., an image).

-Let us, first introduce the syntax and semantics of the logic.
+Let us first introduce the syntax and semantics of the logic. \begin{definition}[Language of $PAL$] Let $Ag=\{1,\ldots,n\}$ be a finite set of agents.
 The syntax of the language PAL is as follows, in BNF:

-Where $p$ as a propositional variable (atomic formula) is a pair of the form $(x, c)$, in which $x$ denotes the input data and $c$ denotes the target class.
-We also notice that $K_i \phi$ read as ``i-th classifier knows $\phi$''.
-In other words, the i-th classifier was assured about the truth value of $\phi$, so $\phi$ could be named a ``robust'' knowledge for the classifier $i$.
-Followed that, $D_A \phi$ read as ``$\phi$ is a distributed knowledge in a group $A$ of classifiers''.
-The formula $D_A \phi$ holds exactly when, aggregation of knowledge of agents in the group $A$, satisfies $\phi$.
-Here, the formula $\phi$ will be named a ``robust'' knowledge within group $A$.
-The robustness of formula $\phi$ ensures that the formula is verified by those classifiers \cite{HoseinpourDehkordi2020}.
-Finally, the formula $[\psi]\phi$ read as ``after a correct announcement of $\psi$, $\phi$ will hold''.
-By employing this operator, it could investigate that, which knowledge is significantly missing.
-In other words, by adding which information, the system could satisfy the inspecting formulas.
+\end{definition} Where $p$ is a propositional variable (atomic formula) is a pair of form $(x, c)$, in which $x$ denotes the input data and $c$ denotes the target class and $A\subseteq {Ag}$ is a subset of agents.
+We also notice that $K_i \phi$ read as ``i-th classifier knows $\phi$'' ($i \in$ set of all classifiers).
+In other words, the i-th classifier was assured about the truth value of $\phi$.
+Following that, $D_A \phi$ read as ``$\phi$ is a distributed knowledge in group $A$ of classifiers''.
+The formula $D_A \phi$ holds exactly when, aggregation of knowledge of agents (equivalently $\cap_{i\in A} R_i$) in the group $A$, satisfies $\phi$ (if $A=\{ i \}$ then $K_i \equiv D_A$).
+Finally, the formula $[\psi]\phi$ reads as ``after a correct announcement of $\psi$, $\phi$ will hold''.
+By employing this operator, it could investigate that which knowledge is missing.

+Suppose $\mathbb{G} = \{G_1, \dotsc, G_n\}$ is a finite set of classifiers, $X$ is the set of input points, and $C$ is the set of all output classes.
+A PAL Kripke model is a tuple $M = (W, R_1, \dots , R_n, V)$, where $W$ is a set of worlds (hereabouts, the set $W$ represents all possible output results of the input data),